Laura White Carpenter

 Ceramic, Welded and Mixed Media Sculpture / Paintings

-I am a Providence RI-based artist who has been honored with recognition in a variety of media: ceramic and mixed media sculpture, painting and photography.
+I am a Providence RI-based artist who has been honored with recognition in a variety of media: ceramics, welding, mixed media sculpture, painting and photography.
 In recent years, my work has been accepted into international and nationally-recognized juried exhibits.

 I hold a degree in art therapy and work daily as an occupational therapist, using art to connect hospitalized patients with their individual healing journeys.
 I am highly involved in the intersection of art and healing, serve as the chairperson of the Visual Arts sub-committee of Butler Hospital’s Art+History and Healing Arts Committee, and have written related grants and conducted research in the use of the arts with specific populations.

-In addition to my healthcare and human services experiences, my work is also greatly influenced by the natural and man-made world with which we precariously coexist.
-I seek to interpret the myriad shapes, textures, and colors into creations that the beholder can continually find novelty and revelation.
-I feel the impact of a grouping and mixing of materials often communicates in a more visceral way than its individual parts.
-I create an artistic response to the organic and man-made materials available within the cultural experience that surrounds objects.
+In addition to my healthcare and human service experiences, my work is also greatly influenced by the natural and man-made world with which we precariously coexist.
+I interpret the myriad shapes, textures, and colors of our world into objects infused with humor, novelty and revelation.
+I often use groupings of objects and mix materials to communicate in a more visceral way than by through individual parts alone.